-Benefits are calculated as a percentage of previous average wages and are paid for up to 12 months.
+Unemployment benefit: Benefits are calculated as a percentage of previous average wages and are paid for up to 12 months.
 The benefits decrease over time: 75% of the previous average monthly wage is paid for the first 3 months; 60% for the next 4 months; and 45% for the last 5 months.

-For a second 12-month period, the monthly benefit is equal to 30% of the local minimum subsistence level.
+For a second 12-month period, the monthly benefit is 30% of the local minimum subsistence level.

-The minimum monthly benefit is 720 rubles.
+The minimum monthly benefit is 850 rubles.

-The maximum monthly benefit is 2,880 rubles.
+The maximum monthly benefit is 4,900 rubles.

-For unemployed persons who do not meet the prior work conditions or for persons who have never worked, the benefit is 30% of the regional minimum subsistence level for the first 6 months and 20% of the regional minimum subsistence level for the next 6 months, but not less than 100 rubles per month.
+For unemployed persons who do not meet the coverage conditions or for persons who have never worked, the benefit is 30% of the regional minimum subsistence level for the first 6 months and 20% of the regional minimum subsistence level for the next 6 months, but not less than 100 rubles per month

-Dependent's supplement: The benefit is increased by 10% of the regional minimum subsistence level, up to a maximum of 30%.
+Dependent's supplement: The benefit is increased by 10% of the regional minimum subsistence level, up to 30%.
 If both parents are unemployed, both are entitled to claim a supplement for the same dependent.

-Supplement for victims of radiation: The benefit is increased by 10% of the regional minimum subsistence level, but not less 50 rubles.
+The benefit is increased by 10% of the regional minimum subsistence level for victims of radiation and persons living in radiation-contaminated zones.